finatofinato/dbserverNodeJS/README_INSTALL.txt

-//create the database with the name you want (here is 'dbserver') use dbserver
+//create the database with the name 'dbserver' use dbserver

 //create the collections below